 No one ever plans to have a cavity, but there are times when they happen.
 When this happens, the best way to try and restore your tooth back to its original health with no decay is to get a dental filling.
 The filling process is often quick and painless, so we wanted to share a few things that you can expect when you come into Hunsaker Dental for your Dental Cavity Filling.
 This post will cover everything you need to know about fillings.

 Filling Cavities: What You Can Expect

-We often get question about how long the procedure takes.
+We often get questions about how long the procedure takes.
 For most fillings, you can expect to be with us for about an hour.
 This will give Dr. Travis Hunsaker plenty of time just in case he needs to do x-rays and consult you through the actual process of getting your filling.
 Before actually filling the cavity, you will receive a local anesthetic that will numb the area that will be treated, so you won’t feel a thing!
-Next, Dr. Travis will actually rev=move the present decay with a drill so that only healthy material is left.
-Any material removed will then be replaced with a composite filling that leaves your tooth looking just as it did prior to the procedure.
+Next, Dr. Travis will actually remove the present decay with a drill so that only healthy material is left.
+Any material removed will then be replaced with a composite filling that leaves your tooth looking just as it did before the procedure.

 Once complete, you will remain numb for a while after the procedure.
 Traditionally, there are no complications after a filling, but if for some reason you do have complications with your new filling, we are here to help.

 Different Types of Cavity Fillings

 There are many different options available to you for cavity fillings, and each of them has its benefits and drawbacks.
 The types of materials available to you include gold, silver, amalgam, composite, porcelain, and even glass.
 The most common material we use is a composite tooth-colored material, but the best option for you will be discussed with you when you consult with Dr. Travis Hunsaker.